| Home |

 Mary Wells was known as "Miss Hitmaker" at Motown Records

-Stonewallers demanded Mary Motown songs in the Stonewall jukebox:
+Stonewallers demanded Mary Motown songs in Stonewall jukebox:

-Mary Wells -- at Stonewall -- on Motown Records:
+Mary Wells -- at The Stonewall Club -- on

 "What's Easy For Two Is So Hard For One" (1964)